wiseman-timelord/NConvert-Bash/README.md

 - Python Libraries - Installed from the created `.\requirements.txt`, you can inspect them there if you like.

 ### Development
-1. If possible we will want to use "XnView MP" to as a conversion library for linux, we could silent install it to the "./venv", then run it as a command-line tool, with the file formats setup the same as before, maybe 5 more, that are common and not in the lists already. it would probably be a better idea to keep things linux based.
+1. If possible we will want to use conversion library for linux, we could silent install it to the "./data", then run it as a command-line tool, with the file formats setup the same as before, maybe 5 more, that are common and not in the lists already. it would probably be a better idea to keep things linux based.
 Here is the link `https://www.xnview.com/download.php?file=XnViewMP-linux-x64.tgz`, it will need to go in the installer.
 2. We are going to change the file structure....
 ```
 .\NConvert-Bash.sh (bash script, header function, separator function, numbered options menu, "1.
 Run Main Program", "2.
 Install Files/Libraries", "3.
 Files/Libraries Validation".